 Make the selections Arduino Pro / Wifi101 Shield.
 You should see your Cayenne mqtt username, password, and client id on this page:

-In order to move on from this screen, the board must connect to Cayenne via your WiFi and Cayenne authentication info, so we will move on to the Arduino IDE to prepare for the program by downloading some libraries:
+In order to move on from this screen, the board must connect to Cayenne via your WiFi and Cayenne authentication info, so we will move on to the Arduino IDE to download the necessary libraries for the program:

 Go to Sketch/Include Library/Manage Libraries... and type in WiFi101 in the window that pops up, click Install on the library called WiFi101:

 You'll use the same process to Install the library CayenneMQTT:

 Now you can download and program your TinyZero!

 Plug in your USB to your TinyZero and make sure your Tools tab choices are correct!
 Make the following Tools selections to connect to your TinyDuino: